 A dynamic and flexible gathering space for community organizations and groups to host educational, civic, cultural, and public information events.
 Large groups of up to 140 people can be accommodated with a variety of custom room set-ups and presentation-ready tech.
 This space will be the heart of the library and its community.

-Early Learning Center:
+Experiential Learning Center:

 An interactive and engaging space that invites and excites our youngest visitors through experiential learning and play.
 Holistic educational activities will be readily available in

 A spacious patio for relaxed outdoor lounging and innovative programming, including concerts, open-air storytimes, and outdoor games.

 Adult Computer Lab: